afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

 19) there is the proper implementation of the synch member with the realtime experience

 20) new message notification issue when message seen and  reload page than again those messages shown as a notification in the header and channel_lists

+21) for  the message auditlog, there should be proper separate ui proffessionaly